ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 git clone https://github.com/ansible-network/resource_module_models.git
 ```

-Once the above repo is cloned go to the desired collection and add your model there.
-And talk to the team to get it _approved_.
+Once the above repo is cloned, go to the desired collection and add your model there.
+Reach out to the Ansible Network team to get it _approved_.
+You'll find us at #ansible-network on `irc.libera.chat <https://libera.chat/>_` or at `ansiblenetwork.slack.com`.

 ##### Helpful Links-